dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 #### Generators as state machines

-In the previous examples we used `yield` keyword without any explanation about how it works under the hood.
-To dispel the magic we can look at how the same functionality can be implemented in JavaScript versions without support for `yield`.
-Luckily this can be easily done with [BabelJS](https://babeljs.io) which [transpiles](https://en.wikipedia.org/wiki/Source-to-source_compiler) modern JavaScript into the code runnable by older versions of the language.
+So far we used `yield` keyword without any explanation about how it works under the hood.
+To dispel the magic we can look at how the same functionality can be implemented in JavaScript versions without `yield` keyword.
+Luckily, this can be easily done with [BabelJS](https://babeljs.io) which [transpiles](https://en.wikipedia.org/wiki/Source-to-source_compiler) modern JavaScript into the code runnable by older versions of the language.

-The code snippet below is the [skipping factorial generator](#skipping-factorial-example) example transpiled to JavaScript without `yield` keyword.
+The code snippet below is the [skipping factorial generator](#skipping-factorial-example) transpiled to JavaScript without `yield` keyword.
 This code is not intended to be read by humans and there are some implementation details missing (e.g. we don't see source code of `regeneratorRuntime` object).
 The main point here is that `factorial` code is transformed into a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine).

 There is a `switch` statement which branches on the current state of the state machine.
 Initially, the state of the machine is `0` so we match `case 0` and initialise `n`, `result` and `skip` variables.
 Then we fall though into `case 3` where `if (!true)` and `if (skip)` evaluate to `false` and won't be executed.
 Then `_context.next = 7` sets the next state of the state machine to `7` and yields current result.
 When the generator resumes execution again, it will start from `case 7`.
 As you can see, there is nothing particularly magical going on here.
 It's not a trivial code transformation but in the end the generator code is transformed into a somewhat understandable finite state machine.